acorg/midtools/README.md

 ## connected-components.py

-Finds reads that agree with one another at a set of significant genome locations, makes a graph with reads as nodes and edges between reads that agree with one another, then finds the connected components of that graph.
+Find reads that agree with one another at a set of significant genome locations, makes (essentially) a graph with reads as nodes and edges between reads that agree with one another, then finds the connected components of that graph.
+The idea is to split the reads into mutually-consistent groups.
+Then find the consistent groups and put them together (guided by the reference).
+The consistent groups that were not chosen can be used to make a second (or more) consensus genome.

-The idea is to split the reads into mutually-supporting groups.
+The above is a very poor description, needs updating!

 ## consistency-basic.py